Kuwait Police: Saad Al-Abdullah Academy for Security Sciences

 The main college in charge of training Kuwaiti police recruits is the Academy of Saad Al-Abdullah for Security Sciences, established in 1969 and named after the 14th ruler and 4th Emir of Kuwait, Sheikh Saad Al-Abdullah Al-Salim Al-Sabah.

 Following the independence of Kuwait in 1961, the Kuwaiti Police department became attached to the newly formed Ministry of Interior in 1962.

 From inception, the director of the Kuwait Public Security Force (today's Ministry of Interior) was part of the military due to the incorporation of the Kuwaiti Army part of the Kuwait Public Security Force under the guidance of Sheikh Abdullah Mubarak Al-Sabah.

 Following 1961 and depending on the geopolitical environment; Kuwaiti Ministers of Interior; unless very experienced in handling global operations of departmental affairs; have been seconded from the military as well due to the close historical operation cooperation with other constituents of the Military of Kuwait.
 For instance, Kuwait's fourth Chief of the General Staff of the Kuwait Armed Forces, Lt.Gen.(ret.)
 Sheikh Jaber Al-Khaled Al-Sabah held the post of Minister of Interior from October 28, 2007 to February 6, 2011.

 In 2001, the Kuwaiti Council of Ministers approved the drafting of female police officers; consequently, the first female trainees were admitted to the Saad Al-Abdullah Academy in 2007, with the first group graduating in 2009.

 Since 2013, the interior ministry has been headed by Sheikh Mohammad Al Khalid Al Sabah.

 The Kuwait Police went on alert as a result of the 2015 military intervention in Yemen by a coalition of forces of Arab countries including Kuwait.
 The National Guard, Police, the Kuwait Armed Forces and Fire Service Directorate activated defense plans to strengthen internal security measures.
 Defense measures also included intensifying security around oil installations in Kuwait and abroad.

+Students at the Saad Al-Abdullah Academy for Security Sciences typically spend **four years** at the institution if they are pursuing a degree program to become commissioned officers.
+During these four years, students undergo comprehensive training, both academic and physical, to prepare them for roles in law enforcement, military, or other security services.

+The four-year program includes a combination of classroom education, practical training, and physical conditioning.
+The specific duration and structure of the program may vary depending on the course of study or specialization a student chooses within the academy.

+For students who already hold a college degree, the duration of their training at the Saad Al-Abdullah Academy for Security Sciences is typically shorter than the standard four-year program.
+These students often enroll in specialized or accelerated programs tailored to their prior education and the specific needs of the security forces.

+Generally, such programs may last between six months to two years, depending on the individual’s prior education, the specific requirements of the role they are training for, and the branch of the Police they are entering as.